-Dr. Chi is a medical oncologist with the BC Cancer Agency who, at a relatively early stage in his career, has received national and international recognition for his contributions to prostate cancer research.
+Dr. Chi is a medical oncologist with BC Cancer who, at a relatively early stage in his career, has received national and international recognition for his contributions to prostate cancer research.

 Dr. Chi's research is focused in the area of genitourinary cancers with a special interest in prostate cancer and investigational new drugs.
 This includes phase I, II and III clinical trials, therapeutic use of antisense oligonucleotides and mechanisms of treatment resistance.
 He has had peer reviewed grant funding for the conduct of early phase clinical trials and associated correlative studies from the Canada Institutes of Health Research (CIHR), Canadian Cancer Society Research Institute, The U.S. Department of Defense, the Prostate Cancer Foundation (USA), Movember and Prostate Cancer Canada.
 Nationally and internationally he has led a number of multi-centre Phase I, II and III clinical trials including cooperative group studies and investigator sponsored studies with agents sourced from the US National Cancer Institute's Cancer Therapy Evaluation Program (NCI CTEP) and industry collaborators.
 He has led the phase I through III development of two novel compounds (OGX-011 and OGX-427), which came from academic preclinical development at the Vancouver Prostate Centre.
 He has also contributed to clinical trials that established new standard of care for patients with advanced prostate cancer (docetaxel, abiraterone acetate, enzalutamide).